Want to learn how to write better emails?

-The tidal wave of email isn’t going to stop any time soon, but if we want to be better heard above its roar, we’d do well to learn how to craft more effective emails.
+The tidal wave of email isn’t going to stop any time soon.
+I am sure spammers are employing the same AI and machine learning tactics to their own trade.
+But if we want to be better heard above the white noise, we’d do well to learn how to craft more effective emails.

 This isn’t just for copywriters or marketers.
 If you do anything in a modern office, you probably use email quite a lot.
 You get a lot of emails, and you send a lot of emails.